The importance of advice

 Popular uses include repaying debts or an interest-only mortgage, making home improvements and helping loved ones.

-Get a fixed low rate for life
+Get a fixed rate for life

 Still provide an inheritance